Coder787-source/KytyPlus/README.md

 - **Configurable present path** — present mode (VSync / Mailbox / Immediate), present filter (Nearest / Linear / Cubic), and aspect ratio (Stretch / 16:9 / 4:3 / Integer). *(First in the PS5 scene.)*
 - **PKG package parser + full PFS filesystem parser** — parses Sony `.pkg` package files (PS4/PS5 digital games / updates) via `--install-pkg`, extracts the inner PFS image, then walks the full filesystem (PFS superblock, D32/S32/S64 inodes, directory enumeration, indirect block traversal, PFSC/zlib decompression). *(First in the PS5 scene.)*
 - **Install .PKG GUI buttons** — "Install Package (.pkg)" buttons in the launcher, so users no longer need the command line to install.
 Fixes the discoverability gap where users previously couldn't find the install path.
+-  **Unified PS4/PS5 dispatch** — auto-detects PS4 vs PS5 from the game ELF and dispatches PS4 titles to an embedded **shadPS4** subprocess, reparenting its window into KytyPlus with unified saves.

 **Wired, validated only as mechanism / spec, not on real games or hardware:**